Ravindra-Raut/course_oor/README.md

 ## Course Schedule

 **Note**: This schedule is tentative.
 Given the dynamics of a live and interactive course, the times are only approximations.
-Also, shorter breaks are not explicitly indicated in the schedule below, but will happen throughout the days (essentially between each topic).
+Also, shorter breaks are not explicitly indicated in the schedule below, but will happen throughout the days as needed.

 #### Day 1